Thatta: Etymology

 Thatta refers to riverside settlements.
 Villagers in the rural areas of lower Sindh often refer to the city as Thatta Nagar, or simply Nagar.
+The name of Thatta, one of the oldest towns, was derived from the Persian term Tah-Tah which literally means "layer over layer", signifying a settlement that has gone through various civilizations. Ḳāni, an 18th century scholar, gave two theories regarding the etymology of Thatta.
+The first theory suggests that Thatta is a distortion of ‘Teh Teh’ which refers to the migration of people from northern cities to Thatta.
+The second theory suggests that the name originates from thatt, the Sindhi term for a place of gathering.

 History

 Early

 Thatta may be the site of ancient Patala, the main port on the Indus in the time of Alexander the Great, though the site of Patala has been subject to much debate.
-Muhammad bin Qasim captured the region in 711 CE after the defeating the local Raja in a battle north of Thatta.
+Before it, Hindus called it Sarnee Nagar, but in 332 BC, Greeks first time called it Pattala or Patala then it became Nagar Tatta in Mughal Period.
+Muhammad bin Qasim captured the region in 711 CE after the defeating the Raja Dahir in a battle north of Thatta.
 Thatta is reported by some historians to have been the ancient seaport of Debal that was mentioned by the Arab conquerors, though others place the seaport at the site of modern Karachi.
 At the time of the Umayyad conquests, small semi-nomadic tribes were living in the Sindh region.
 The Umayyad conquest introduced the religion of Islam into the hitherto mostly Hindu and Buddhist region.

 Medieval

 Following Mahmud of Ghazna's invasion of Sindh in the early 11th century, the Ghaznavids installed Abdul Razzaq as Governor of Thatta in 1026.
 Under the rule of the Ghaznavids the local chieftain Ibn Sumar, then ruler of Multan, seized power in Sindh and founded the Sumra dynasty, which ruled from Thatta from 1051 for the next 300 years.
 Under Sumra rule, Thatta's Ismaili Shia population was granted special protection.
 The Sumra dynasty began to decline in power by the 13th century, though Thatta and the Indus Delta remained their last bastions of power until the mid 14th century.

 In 1351, the Samma Dynasty, of Rajput descent from Sehwan, seized the city and made it their capital as well.
 It was during this time that the Makli Necropolis rose to prominence as a funerary site.
 Muhammad bin Tughluq died in 1351 during a campaign to capture Thatta.
 Firuz Shah Tughlaq unsuccessfully attempted to subjugate Thatta twice; once in 1361 and again in 1365.